adrianosancarneiro/Agent_Team_Builder_V1/README.md

 # AI Team Builder Agent Service – FastAPI Implementation

 **Overview:** This service uses **FastAPI** to expose endpoints for building and managing an AI agent team.
 The architecture follows a clean, scalable structure with clear separation of concerns, leveraging **uv** for environment management instead of Docker.
-The Team Builder Agent uses tenant-specific context and tools to assemble a multi-agent team and orchestrate their collaboration.
+The Team Builder Agent uses tenant-specific context and tools to assemble a multi-agent team and orchestrate their collaboration using **LangGraph** for orchestration and **AutoGen** for agent implementation.

 Key external services (from Phase 1 infrastructure) include:
 - **Qdrant** for vector search